 +44 (0)207 563 9500

-The collection also includes gold boxes, miniatures, sculpture and Medieval and Renaissance works of art such as maiolica, glass and Limoges enamels.
+The collection includes gold boxes, miniatures, sculpture and medieval and renaissance works of art such as maiolica, glass and Limoges enamels.

 St Faith's Street, Maidstone, Kent ME14 1LH